-Good because you’re gonna get a beautiful laptop with a clean design and sober lines.
+Good because you’re going to get a beautiful laptop with a clean design and sober lines.
 Bad to some extent because we lost the chance to see a new leap in laptop design, but it’s a good design overall.

 The backlit keyboard helps a lot in dimmed environments, AKA photo studios for me, and the blue tint on the LEDs are not an intrusive color.
 So kudos to the design front.

 Even though the MSI Stealth has a good screen, with good brightness, contrast, and a fast refresh rate, 144hz, this is not a screen that I would say was built for photographers and videographers.

 I’m more than sure that most gamers looking for a portable war station will love the refresh rate on this screen’ but for me, it’s on the normal side of the spectrum from a photographer’s perspective.

-So for some a good webcam is important and the MSI Stealth 15M has what I can say is a decent webcam, it definitely could be better but it does the trick, there aren’t too many laptops with great webcam in the market anyways.
+So for some a good webcam is important and the MSI Stealth 15M has what I can say is a decent webcam, it definitely could be better, but it does the trick, there aren’t too many laptops with great webcam in the market anyway.

 I am not a huge fan of listening to music on laptops, they normally tend to sound quieter and less present than a good normal bookshelf speaker, and please don’t get me started on proper audio studio monitors.
 But the speakers on the MSI Stealth 15M are more than decent for a laptop, which impressed me a lot.

 My version of the MSI Stealth came packed with power.
-With a new 11th gen Intel I7 (11375-H) boosting to 5.16GHz and a super fresh Nvidia RTX 3060, 16GB DDR4 of ram, and 1TB storage (SSD NVMe) this machine chew everything I have thrown on it.
+With a new 11th gen Intel I7 (11375-H) boosting to 5.16GHz and a super fresh Nvidia RTX 3060, 16 GB DDR4 of ram, and 1 TB storage (SSD NVMe) this machine chew everything I have thrown on it.

 My main use for this machine was working on Photoshop files, editing images in Lightroom and Capture One, and eventually editing some video work on Adobe Premiere.
-For the load of work I have put on the MSI Stealth I can say that the laptop behaved like a champ.
+For the load of work I have put on the MSI Stealth, I can say that the laptop behaved like a champ.

-The only thing I have to say here is the fans can get a little loud when you are using this machine to its fullest, I accept the fact that the heat has to go somewhere outside the laptop, but you are that kind of person that does not like hearing spinning fans while your laptop does the heavy lifting maybe you are good searching for it somewhere else, which is going to be hard to find a Windows machine with these specs that make no noises when been full requested.
+The only thing I have to say here is; the fans can get a little loud when you are using this machine to its fullest, I accept the fact that the heat has to go somewhere outside the laptop, but you are that kind of person that does not like hearing spinning fans while your laptop does the heavy lifting maybe you are good searching for it somewhere else, which is going to be hard to find a Windows machine with these specs that make no noises when been full requested.

 Yeah, it is always good when you turn on a computer and jump right into the tasks you need to do without wasting time for the laptop to “do its thing” first.
 And the Stealth 15M provided me with that.
 To do my job this is almost a pre-requirement, I dislike finicky things.

 For my use and my necessities, this machine works like a charm, maybe if you are using it to do some 3D rendering or modeling you can hit a wall at some point, but as I said for my needs, more than enough.

 On the develop module same story, because of the Intel 11th gen processor and the top shelf Nvidia graphics card the MSI Stealth 15M simply goes to the work, now slower founds, no stutters, I couldn’t be more satisfied with the performance of this laptop on tasks like that.

 In 2021 here is the topic where a lot of people take for granted because everything is migrating to a cloud/ online form.
 I get it.
 It is convenient, but we still need some resources at our disposal when we are talking inputs/outputs options on a computer.

-But we don’t have a dedicated RJ-45 ethernet connector on this machine, this can piss off more die-hard gamers.
-Even though we can use a dongle to convert the Thunderbolt port to an ethernet port I think I will be better without too many adaptors.
-I would call this a major fail on this laptop, thanks to the Thunderbolt port, but I would like to see a full-size SD card reader and an ethernet port.
+But we don’t have a dedicated RJ-45 Ethernet connector on this machine, this can piss off more die-hard gamers.
+Even though we can use a dongle to convert the Thunderbolt port to an Ethernet port, I think I will be better without too many adaptors.
+I would call this a major fail on this laptop, thanks to the Thunderbolt port, but I would like to see a full-size SD card reader and an Ethernet port.

-To solve most of these quirks, at least in my opinion, I used a thunderbolt dock station, so I could hook up almost everything, from my full-size SDcard reader to my monitor and display tablet among the main things while working at the office.
+To solve most of these quirks, at least in my opinion, I used a thunderbolt dock station, so I could hook up almost everything, from my full-size SD card reader to my monitor and display tablet among the main things while working at the office.